mayajuman/mayajuman.github.io/index.md

 ### Contact

-You can <a href="https://twitter.com/mayajuman">find me on Twitter</a>, or shoot me an email at maya.juman@aya.yale.edu!
+You can <a href="https://twitter.com/mayajuman" target="_blank">find me on Twitter</a>, or shoot me an email at maya.juman@aya.yale.edu!

 <br>